WINSDK/notes/Types of Growth.md

 others in the same market.

 1. Achieve economics of scales
-2. Savings from the potential sharing of supplier and more (rationalisation)
+2. Savings from the potential sharing of supplier and more (rationalization)
 3. Potential to increase revenue
 4. Wider range of products, e.g. diversification
 5. Reduces competition by removing key rivals,